Get all your news in one place.

 (Image credit: What Hi-Fi?)

-At 75 inches, it’s a sizeable opponent to the more conventional 65-inch LG G4 we have placed next to it.
-It’s also much thicker than the OLED sets we see; however, considering this is a backlit TV, the extra bulk can be somewhat forgiven.
-Elsewhere the Bravia 9 bears the marks of other Sony sets, including a crosshatched pattern across the back with Sony’s recycled SORPLAS material making up a claimed 65 per cent of the TV’s body – a nice touch for the eco-conscious.
+At 75 inches, our Bravia 9 sample is a sizeable opponent to the more conventional 65-inch LG G4 and 65-inch Bravia 8 that we have placed it alongside for testing.
+As you would expect, given that this is a backlit TV, It’s also much thicker than most of the OLED sets we see.
+Elsewhere, the Bravia 9 bears the marks of other Sony sets, including a crosshatched pattern across the back with Sony’s recycled SORPLAS material making up a claimed 65 per cent of the TV’s body – a nice touch for the eco-conscious.

 Sony has also continued one of our favourite aspects of its 2023 models with the Bravia 9, and that has to do with the adjustable stand.
-The Bravia 9 sits atop two fairly flat and minimal feet, however, you can place them in either a wide or narrow configuration depending on the width of your TV stand.
-Better yet, you can choose between two heights, with a sleek, low-profile option or a higher position to accommodate a soundbar sitting beneath the TV.
+The Bravia 9 sits atop two fairly flat and minimal feet, but you can place these in either a wide or narrow configuration depending on the width of your TV stand.
+Better yet, you can choose between two heights, with a sleek, low-profile option or a higher position that can accommodate a soundbar.

-Finally, Sony has packaged an updated remote with this new generation of Bravia TVs.
-The Bravia gets the usual button-heavy affair alongside a new Eco Remote, which is also made of recycled SORPLAS material.
-It features a new speckled green effect to hint towards its eco-friendliness, a USB-C socket for recharging the internal battery, and the backlit buttons from the previous generation remote also make a comeback.
-It also has a speaker built in for a handy “find my remote” function and a microphone for interacting with the Google Assistant.
+Finally, Sony has packaged an updated remote with this new generation of Bravia TVs, so alongside an old-school button-heavy affair, there's a new Eco Remote, which is also made of recycled SORPLAS material.
+It features a new speckled green effect to hint towards its eco-friendliness, a USB-C socket for recharging the internal battery, and the backlit buttons from the previous generation remote make a comeback.
+This remote also has a speaker built in for a handy “find my remote” function and a microphone for interacting with the Google Assistant.

 Features